johnramsden/docs/pages/linux/archlinux/libvirt.md

 By default, anybody in the ```wheel``` group can authenticate with polkit as defined in ```/etc/polkit-1/rules.d/50-default.rules``` (see [Polkit#Administrator identities](https://wiki.archlinux.org/index.php/Polkit#Administrator_identities)).

+If you want passwordless authentication, as of libvirt 1.2.16, anyone in the ```libvirt``` group can access to the RW daemon socket by default.

+Create the group if it doesn't exist.

+{% highlight shell %}
+groupadd libvirt
+{% endhighlight shell %}

+Add any users required to it.

+{% highlight shell %}
+gpasswd -a john libvirt
+{% endhighlight shell %}

+Make sure to re-login after.

 ### System Service

 Enable libvirtd.service.